phonopy/phonopy/_sources/interfaces.rst.txt

    :local:

-The interfaces for VASP, WIEN2k, Quantum ESPRESSO (QE), ABINIT, Elk, SIESTA, CRYSTAL, DFTB+, TURBOMOLE, and FHI-AIMS are built in to the usual phonopy command.
+The interfaces for VASP, WIEN2k, Quantum ESPRESSO (QE), ABINIT, Elk, SIESTA, CRYSTAL, DFTB+, TURBOMOLE, FHI-AIMS, and CASTEP are built in to the usual phonopy command.
 See the command options and how to invoke each of them at :ref:`force_calculators`. :ref:`LAMMPS interface
 <external_tools_phonolammps>` is provided as an external tool by Abel